tomwilkie/awesomation/README.md

 top right.
 Select 'Awesomation Proxy' enter the Proxy ID from above.
 This will associate your proxy with your account.

-Then, add other devices, rooms etc.  Have fun!
+Then, add other devices, rooms etc.  Also, you might want to run the proxy in a screen session, just in case the ssh connection drops.
+Have fun!

 ### Architecture